Nevenall/ghosting-the-edge/manuscript.md

 ##### Hustler

-“Short cons, fixing, some legit deal making, even a little begging and stealing, whatever it takes to get by on the streets, ya know?”
+"Short cons, fixing, some legit deal making, even a little begging and stealing, whatever it takes to get by on the streets, ya know?"

 ###### Peak Skills